Trey Miguel: The Rascalz (2018–2020)

-X Division Champion (2021–present)
+X Division Champion (2021–2023)

-Miguel made a surprise return to Impact Wrestling on the January 26, 2021 episode of Impact, teaming with Tommy Dreamer, Rich Swann, and Willie Mack to defeat Chris Bey, Moose, Ken Shamrock, and Sami Callihan.
-During his return match, Trey's ring name was reverted to Trey Miguel.
-After many various low level feuds, Miguel began a heated high level feud with Callihan based on Callihan's theory that Miguel couldn't survive without Dez and Wentz.
+Trey made a surprise return to Impact on the January 26, 2021, episode of Impact, teaming with Tommy Dreamer, Rich Swann, and Willie Mack to defeat Chris Bey, Moose, Ken Shamrock, and Sami Callihan.
+During his return match, his ring name was reverted to Trey Miguel.
+Shortly after his return, Miguel began a heated high level feud with Callihan based on Callihan's theory that Miguel couldn't survive without Dez and Wentz.
 Throughout the deeply personal feud, Miguel would get tormented by Callihan in many ways including being forced to watch his trainee Sam Beale get beat down and be constantly told he "lost his passion".
 After weeks of back and forth attacks and mind games, the feud culminated in a last man standing match at Rebellion, which Miguel won.

 In September, Miguel entered a tournament to determine a new X Division Champion, where he defeated Alex Zayne and Laredo Kid in the first round.
 At Bound for Glory, Miguel defeated El Phantasmo and Steve Maclin in the final to win the Impact X Division Championship.
 On the October 28 episode of Impact!, Miguel made his first successful title defense against New Japan Pro-Wrestling (NJPW) talent Rocky Romero.
 Miguel then retained his title against Laredo Kid and Steve Maclin at Turning Point, against Maclin at Hard To Kill, and against Jake Something at Sacrifice.
 On April 1, 2022, at Multiverse of Matches, Miguel successfully defended his X Division Championship against Blake Christian, Chris Bey, Jordynne Grace, Rich Swann, and Vincent in an Intergender Ultimate X match.
 At Rebellion, he lost the title to Ace Austin in a three-way match involving Mike Bailey, ending his reign at 182 days.
 Two weeks later, he failed to regain the title in a rematch at Under Siege.